algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - read key A from global state of a current application => value
 - LogicSigVersion >= 2
 - Mode: Application

+params: state key.
+Return: value.
+The value is zero if the key does ont exist

 ## app_global_get